Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 Learn more View plan View plan View plan

-Norton LifeLock plans explained
+LifeLock plans explained

-For extensive monitoring, reports from all three credit bureaus, and $3 million in insurance coverage, the Ultimate plan offers the most value.
+For extensive monitoring, reports from all three credit bureaus, and $3 million in insurance coverage, the Total plan offers the most value.
 During our testing, we were able to view credit scores and reports immediately, which was a significant advantage.

 Norton Privacy Monitor data scan results.